Understanding how new analytics can help employers manage risk.

 When it comes to using the available data to make smarter business decisions, employee benefits managers have a challenge on their hands.

 - How do they sift through lines of the claims data to spot trends?

 - How can insights gained from the data inspire actions the business can take to mitigate risk?

-- How can they accomplish the above more efficiently, so they can spend less time wrangling data and more time making meaningful changes for employees where it matters most?
+- How can they accomplish the above more efficiently, so they can spend less time wrangling data and more time making meaningful changes for employees?

 Data visualization offers the potential to help solve these challenges.
 Using data visualization, the numbers are aggregated, analyzed and dynamically presented as new information comes into the system to create illustrated graphs, charts and other representations.
 At a glance, decision-makers are better able to ascertain what stories the data tell.

 Newly available visualization tools give employers a dynamic line of sight into:

 - Usage, costs and other factors that drive employee benefit expenses

 - Better ways to manage their programs – whether that means making plan design changes to save money or creating new resources to better serve the unique needs of the employee base

 Tools like Tableau – an industry-leading business intelligence software solution used by M&T Insurance Agency (MTIA) – enable teams to create interactive dashboards that monitor healthcare trends based on claims data.
 This allows for real-time alerts, analysis and feedback on programs and plans.
 The tools also help differentiate outlier issues from trends that warrant further investigation and potential action, such as clinical service utilization changes or moves toward more costly medications.